 Disruptive behavior disorders (DBD) are a group of behavioral disorders that are characterized by ongoing patterns of defiant and hostile behaviors that children and adolescents direct at authority figures.
 The two most common forms of DBD are oppositional defiant disorder (ODD) and conduct disorder.
 While all children go through stages where they can be defiant in an attempt to test limits, kids with DBD exhibit these behaviors to such an extreme that it disrupts their ability to function appropriately on a daily basis.
 If you have a child who presents with symptoms of DBD, you might feel like you are trapped in a vicious spiral of negative behaviors without the hope of there ever being any reprieve.
 But there is hope for change.

-Valley Behavioral Health System provides a variety of treatment options for various forms of mental illness, including disruptive behavior disorders.
+Valley Behavioral Health System in Fort Smith, Arkansas, provides a variety of treatment options for various forms of mental illness, including disruptive behavior disorders.
 We offer acute inpatient care that can help start the path of healing for your child.
-Our treatment center is located on 57 acres of the serene landscape of the Arkansas River Valley.
+Our rehab center is located on 57 acres of the serene landscape of the Arkansas River Valley.
 We are the only mental health treatment facility in the state of Arkansas that is able to offer our patients the luxury of having private rooms while being treated on an inpatient basis.
 Our qualified and caring staff work to make sure that each and every patient that we treat is provided with the highest level of care possible so that your child’s unique needs are met.
 The effects of DBD do not have to continue to affect the lives of you and your child.
-You can get the help that you need at Valley Behavioral.
+You can get the help that you need at our mental health rehab center.

 Seeing your child act out in the severely negative behaviors associated with DBD can be debilitating and demoralizing for you as a parent or guardian.
 You have probably gone back and forth experiencing differing emotions, varying from sadness to frustration to anger.
 You might find yourself feeling guilty that you are not able to control your child or you may even feel like giving up.
 Yet you might also find yourself questioning whether or not your child really is suffering from an actual disorder or if you are simply being overly critical.
 The following are some examples of behaviors that may be indicative that your child is suffering from something more serious than just typical adolescence: